outday29/wildered/README.md

 ## Future works

 - Automatically detect dependencies instead of specifying all of them manually.
+Also detect the dependencies of the dependencies.
 - Provide an option to automatically integrate the LLM code into your project code.
-- More comprehensive tests